-The decrease in B2C Sports Margin for three months ended March 31, 2023 was primarily attributable to more favorable outcomes in the prior period.
+The increase in B2C Sports Margin for three and six months ended June 30, 2023 was primarily attributable to more favorable outcomes than in the prior comparative periods.

 Liquidity and Capital Resources

 Material Cash Commitments

 Our primary uses of cash include funding our ongoing working capital needs, content licensing discussed below, and developing and maintaining our proprietary software platforms.
 Such capital allocations are contemplated while considering other opportunities we may have to deploy our capital.